atsohyun/lessons_learned/01_The Future of HCI.md

 ### Inventions and Unintended Consequences
 - Will we have a distopia?
 In the words of Irene Au, "The future language of HCI needs to be informed by ethics, politics, art, and an understanding of human consciousness."
 - Who decides?
 We are all stakeholders.
 We all play a role in shaping our relationship with technologies.
 We can help decide what's worth using and our time.

+### Discussion
+- How does medium shape the interaction?
+Is medium the message?
+- Is deep learning more useful behind the scenes?
+- What is __information__ literacy?